alibaba/dexposed/README.md

 		});

-Finally, you can check the dexposedexample project to find more usages.
+You can check the dexposedexample project to find more samples.

 Contribute
 ----------